kuertee/x4-mod-ui-extensions/README.md

 History
 =======
+v4.1.02, 16 Sep 2021:
+-Bug-fix: hiring or "work elsewhere" ui was unresponsive when selecting the position's new location.

+v4.1.01, 14 Sep 2021:
+-Bug-fix: unresponsive right-click "Select" button e.g. when hiring construction ships.

+v4.1.0, 14 Sep 2021:
+-New feature: compatibility with version 4.1 of the game.

 For v4.0 of the game:
 v2.2.4, 9 Sep 2021:
 -New feature: call back in Transaction Log screen to support UI: Trade Analytics (https://www.nexusmods.com/x4foundations/mods/764).